Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe: Determination of Immm as Photoinduced Lattice Instability

 \subsection{Quantitative Analysis of Bond Angle and Bond Length Changes}

 In Table~\ref{tab:bond length} we compare the experimental bond length and bond angle changes of the photoexcited structure with the values of the Pnma-Cmcm and Pnma-Immm structural distortions.
-The photoexcited $\Delta \theta$, $\Delta d$ quantities are calculated from displacements as shown in Fig.~\ref{fig:reconstruction}(b) without the magnifying factor $\times$100.
+The photoexcited $\Delta \theta$, $\Delta d$ quantities are calculated from displacements as shown in Fig.~\ref{fig:reconstruction} (b) without the magnifying factor $\times$100 (see Fig.~\ref{fig:bond angles} for definitions of bond angles).
 Changes towards the Immm and Cmcm phases are based on the fractional coordinates of the corresponding structures, albeit scaled by the Pnma lattice constant for a meaningful comparison with the photoexcited state with constrained lattice constants.

-The trend to remove the corrugation within a bilayer is mainly reflected in increased $\theta_3$ and decreased $\theta_4$, as well as the stretched $d_2$ and compressed $d_3$ (see Table.~\ref{tab:bond length} and Fig.~\ref{fig:bond angles}).
+The trend to remove the corrugation within a bilayer is mainly reflected in increased $\theta_3$ and decreased $\theta_4$, as well as the stretched $d_2$ and compressed $d_3$ (see Table.~\ref{tab:bond length}).
 In both Immm and Cmcm the intra-layer corrugation is reduced, explaining the same sign of $\Delta d_2$, $\Delta d_3$, $\Delta \theta_3$ and $\Delta \theta_4$ in the structural distortions towards Immm and Cmcm.
 Importantly, however, $\Delta d_1>0$, $\Delta d_4<0$, $\Delta \theta_1>0$ and $\Delta \theta_2<0$ are consistent with a distortion towards Immm but not with Cmcm, reflecting the fact that Immm restores the local quasi-octahedral symmetry while Cmcm does not.

-Force constants of bonds are calculated from DFT and listed in Table~\ref{tab:force constants}.
-The $d_4$ bond has the strength of within an order of magnitude of $d_1$ and $d_2$, reflecting the fact that SnSe is not a strongly 2D material~\cite{wang2018defects}.